MakeSchool-Tutorials/Node-Reddit-Clone/P09-Comments-On-Comments/content.md

 };
 ```

 Now would be a good point to refresh your screen and make sure the `authors` on your `comments` and `posts` are still showing correctly.
+Notice also we are now redirecting users back to the post's page instead of root.
+Makes a lot more sense to go back to where you originated the request to reply from, doesn't it?

-We also did a lot of changes here, so let's commit what we have so far:
+We did a lot of changes here, so let's commit what we have so far:

 ## Now Commit